 Managers need to address these requirements and determine the best course of action to accomplish the goals.
 So, this function deals with carving a layout or scope of how to take organization to the next level.
 A successful planning phase ensures smooth management of the organizational activities and procedures.

 Levels of planning

 Top management plans the organizational goals and strategies while the middle management formulates the departmental goals and strategies.
-First line managers/ direct managers also formulate certain goals for their subordinates.
+First-line managers/ direct managers also formulate certain goals for their subordinates.
 For example, management by objectives (MBO) plans are mutually discussed plans for individual employees.
 Learn about setting the employee development plans in my another blog.

 So, planning function survives at various levels within the organization.
-Almost all managerial levels have authority to make plans depending upon their positions and managerial levels.
+Almost all managerial levels have the authority to make plans depending upon their positions and managerial levels.
 But one factor is common among all the plans i.e. every plan has to be strategic i.e. following the company goals.